Terms & Conditions

 VII.
 Hotel Liability, Statute of Limitations

-5. The hotel is liable for items brought in by the guest according to the statutory provisions of §§ 701 ff.
+5. For items brought in by the guest, the hotel is liable according to the legal provisions of §§ 701 ff.
 BGB.
-The hotel recommends depositing valuables in the hotel safe.
-The liability claims expire if the guest does not immediately notify the hotel in writing after gaining knowledge of loss, destruction, or damage.
-If damage to items brought in by the guest is already discovered before leaving the hotel, the guest must immediately notify the reception staff.
+The hotel recommends that valuables be kept in the hotel safe.
+Liability claims expire if the guest does not immediately notify the hotel in writing upon learning of the loss, destruction, or damage.
+If damage to items brought in is discovered by the guest before leaving the hotel, they must report it immediately to reception staff.

 VIII.
 Guest Liability